 How to plan a Pick-to-Light system

 In this article, you will find detailed information on planning a Pick-to-Light system.
 We explain which criteria play an important role and what data you need for your planning.
-You can find detailed information on the system itself in the main article Pick-to-Light / Pick-to-Light.
+Detailed information on the system itself can be found in the main article Pick-to-Light / Pick-to-Light.

 Define your goals